lwang94/sem_size_analysis/docs/user_docs.md

 # Segment Image Using U-net Model
 ------------------------
-The model used to segment the image was trained using SEM images obtained from <a href="https://b2share.eudat.eu/records/80df8606fcdb4b2bae1656f0dc6db8ba">NFFA-EUROPE</a>.
-The model was determined to have 97% accuracy using the <a href="https://towardsdatascience.com/metrics-to-evaluate-your-semantic-segmentation-model-6bcb99639aa2">Dice metric</a>.
+The model used to segment the image was trained using SEM images obtained from [NFFA-EUROPE](https://b2share.eudat.eu/records/80df8606fcdb4b2bae1656f0dc6db8ba).
+The model was determined to have 97% accuracy using the [Dice metric](https://towardsdatascience.com/metrics-to-evaluate-your-semantic-segmentation-model-6bcb99639aa2).
 The result of segmentation is a 192x256 binary image consisting of 0s and 1s where 0 represents a background pixel and 1 represents a particle pixel.

 # Give Unique Labels to Each Segment and Count Them